 Field Name Range of Values Description numberOctetsReceived Integer Specifies the total number of payload octets (that is, not including header or padding) that the device received in RTP data packets since starting reception on this connection.
 The count includes packets that were received from different sources if this is a multicast call.
 The value remains zero if the connection was set in "send only" mode. numberPacketsLost Integer Default - 0.
 Designates the total number of RTP data packets that have been lost since the beginning of reception.
 This number designates the number of packets that were expected, less the number of packets that were actually received, where the number of packets that were received includes any that are late or duplicates.
 Thus, packets that arrive late do not get counted as lost, and the loss may be negative if duplicates exist.
 The number of packets that are expected designates the extended last sequence number that was received, as defined next less the initial sequence number that was received.
-The value remains zero if the connection was set in "send only" mode.
-Default - 0. jitter Integer Provides an estimate of the statistical variance of the RTP data packet interarrival time, measured in milliseconds and expressed as an unsigned integer.
+The value remains zero if the connection was set in "send only" mode. jitter Integer Default - 0.
+Provides an estimate of the statistical variance of the RTP data packet interarrival time, measured in milliseconds and expressed as an unsigned integer.
 The interarrival jitter J specifies the mean deviation (smoothed absolute value) of the difference D in packet spacing at the receiver, compared to the sender for a pair of packets.
 RFC 1889 contains detailed computation algorithms.
 The value remains zero if the connection was set in "send only" mode.
 Default - 0.

 Field Name Range of Values Description latency Integer Designates value that is an estimate of the network latency, expressed in milliseconds.
 This value represents the average value of the difference between the NTP timestamp that the RTP Control Protocol (RTCP) messages indicates and the NTP timestamp of the receivers, measured when these messages are received.
 Cisco CallManager obtains the average by summing all estimates then dividing by the number of RTCP messages that have been received.
 Default - 0. pkid Text String Identifies a text string that the database uses internally to uniquely identify each row.
 This text string provides no meaning to the call itself.
 Default - This field will always be populated with a unique id. directoryNumberPartition Text String Identifies the partition of the directory number.
 Default - This empty string, "", or null.
-This field may be empty if no partition exists. deviceName Text String Identifies the name of the device.
-Default - empty "or null.
-This field may be empty if no partition exists.
+This field may be empty if no partition eixsts. deviceName Text String Identifies the name of the device.
+Default - empty ""or null.
+This field may be empty if no partition exists. globalCallId_ClusterId Text String Designates unique ID that identifies a cluster of Cisco CallManagers.
+Cisco CallManager does not use this field that is generated during installation: globalCallId_ClusterId + globalCallId_CMId + globalCallId_CallId.
+Default - This field will always be populated.